-Prerequisite: permission.
+1-5 credits Prerequisite: permission.
 Candidates for M.S. degree may obtain up to five credits for faculty supervised research projects.
-Grades and credit received at completion of such projects
+Grades and credit received at completion of such projects.

-- SPECIAL TOPICS: PHYSICS 1-4 credits Prerequisite: permission.
+SPECIAL TOPICS: PHYSICS 1-4 credits 698 Prerequisite: permission.
 Enables student who needs information in special areas, in which no formal course is offered, to acquire knowledge in these areas.
-698 - MASTER'S THESIS

-1 credit Prerequisite: permission.
+Prerequisite: permission.
 With approval of department, one credit may be earned by candidate for M.S. degree upon satisfactory completion of a master's thesis.

+879 DOCTORAL RESEARCH

-DOCTORAL RESEARCH 879 1-15 credits (May be repeated.)
+1-15 credits (May be repeated.)
 Prerequisite: approval of the Student Advisory Committee for Ph.D. research in physics, physical chemistry, polymer science, applied mathematics or electrical engineering.
-Original research by a Ph.D. candidate in various disciplines under the guidance the more relevant. engineering.
-Origi of physics faculty.
+Original research by a Ph.D. candidate in various disciplines under the guidance of physics faculty.

-POLITICAL SCIENCE
+POLITICAL SCIENCE 3700:

-3700: 3 credits